networkx/nx-guides/content/algorithms/traversal/index.md

 As such, we will focus on the remaining: dfs_edges, dfs_labeled_edges, and the preorder and postorder node functions.

-We can dfs_edges to explicitly show all the edges that are traversed in the above graph during a DFS.
+We can use dfs_edges to explicitly show all the edges that are traversed in the above graph during a DFS.
 Check it out below.
 It matches our animation as well!

 ```{code-cell} ipython3
 dfs_edges_result = list(nx.dfs_edges(G, 0))